prajwalghurde/Finnova/README.md

 ## 🧪 Product Highlight – Flyte
+Flyte, a key product of Finnova, offers a seamless and intuitive experience for investment tracking and management.
 Flyte is an analytical dashboard designed to help users visualize their investments and interactions using real-time charts and tables.
 Built using React and Chart.js.